FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Post-collision response strategy function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. important:: Note: This post-collision response strategy function is only used in the Linux version.
+.. important:: Note: This post-collision response strategy function is only used in the LA version.

 On the basis of the original collision strategy in motion, " Gravitational moment mode " and " Vibration response mode " are added to ensure the safety of man-machine cooperation.